landlab/General-Landlab-Clinic-2020-21/README.md

-# Penn State Landlab Clinic 2020
+# University of Texas Jackson School of Geosciences Landlab Clinic 2020

-A Landlab clinic held at Penn State on Wednesday January 22, 2020.
+A Landlab clinic held at UT on Thursday September 10, 2020.

 ## Instructors